 Posted August 28th, 2018

 Your digital experience is important to us.
-That’s why improvements to your online banking are coming soon.
+That’s why improvements to your online banking were completed November 4th.

 - A new, optimized experience whether you access online banking from a desktop, tablet or smartphone — the experience will adapt to your device — and include touch-enabled capabilities.